Skip to Content (Press Enter)

 If you're not ready for a full consultation but would like more information, you can schedule a pre-consultation with our intake team by contacting [email protected] and someone will reach out to coordinate a time

 Bringing a baby into your family through surrogacy is one of the greatest joys you can experience.
-Not only will you be having the baby you've dreamed of, but you'll also form a bond with your gestational surrogate – and her family– that is like no other.
-Surrogacy is a safe way to have the family you desire; Intended parents from Georgia have been using surrogacy as a means to grow their families for decades.
+Not only will you have the baby you've dreamed of, but you'll also form a bond with your gestational surrogate – and her family– that is like no other.
+Surrogacy is a safe way to have the family you desire; Intended parents from Georgia have been using surrogacy to grow their families for decades.

-Intended parents come to surrogacy after they’ve experienced loss, or struggled with their own fertility.
-Circle Surrogacy has optimized their programs and cost to provide the most cost security and success for intended parents.
+Intended parents come to surrogacy after they’ve experienced loss or struggled with their fertility.
+Circle Surrogacy has optimized its programs and costs to provide the most cost security and success for intended parents.